Edward Stafford (politician): Later life

 Stafford resigned from Nelson on 19 November 1868, and was elected MP for Timaru on 20 November 1868.
 He represented that electorate until he resigned on 25 February 1878.
 When Vogel was seeking to retire, Stafford again had a chance to return to government, but again declined.
 Stafford retired in 1878, strongly disliking the new premiership of former governor George Grey.

 Stafford spent considerable time in England, devoting himself to business pursuits.
 He was granted a Knight Commander of the Order of St Michael and St George on his arrival, and was also offered governorships of Madras (now known as Chennai) and Queensland, which he declined.
-Upgraded to a Knight Grand Cross of the Order of St Michael and St George in the 1887 Golden Jubilee Honours, Stafford died in London on 14 February 1901.
+Upgraded to a Knight Grand Cross of the Order of St Michael and St George in the 1887 Golden Jubilee Honours, Stafford died in London; sources differ whether this happened on 14 or 15 February 1901.
 He was survived by three daughters and three sons, the product of his marriage to Mary Bartley in 1859.
 Mary had died in 1899.
 A prior marriage to Emily Charlotte, daughter of William Wakefield, had been childless, with Emily having died in 1857 at the age of 29.
-Stafford's lifespan paralleled that of Queen Victoria - he was born 31 days before the queen in 1819, and died 23 days after her in 1901.
+Stafford's lifespan paralleled that of Queen Victoria – he was born 31 days before the queen in 1819, and died 24 days after her in 1901.